josedaniel-dev/portfolio/README.md

 ### ✅ Focus
 A **task management app** built with Tkinter.
 Allows users to create, edit, and organize their to-do lists efficiently.

-### 📊 Generative Visualization Experiments
-A collection of **data-driven generative art** experiments using Matplotlib and NumPy.

 🌱 About Me